teoh4770/100-days-of-code/log.md

 \*\*Thoughts: Besides learning the general use of the methods, you have to understand the basic logics inside all of them. #anotherdayanothercoding

+## Day 14/100: Feb 17, 2022

+**Today's Progress**: Just finish the "array" section.
+I have learnt about the last "sort" method, that can be used to sort string in alphabetical order, and numbers in ascending or descending order.
+I can't wait to learn about objects and OOP.

+\*\*Thoughts: Tired, exhausted...but still keep learning to code, to build up the fundamental.